Pirate FlagPirates and PrivateersPirate Flag

 To the English he was a national hero who played a pivotal role in thwarting Spain’s attempts to invade England.
 To the Spanish he was El Draque, a heretic and pirate who plundered without mercy.
 Sir Francis Drake, a commoner at birth, entered the ranks of the nobility as one of Queen Elizabeth’s most fearsome Sea Dogs and became a legend in his own time.

 Born around 1540 when religious strife pitted upstart Protestant England against devout Catholic Spain, Drake became an ardent supporter of the new religion.
-With Henry VIII’s death, Catholicism reared its head again in England, and like other Protestants who feared reprisals for their beliefs, Drake’s family left their successful farm to reside in the hulk of a ship in near poverty.
-Yet, this move brought Drake into close proximity with seamen and ships, which opened a new world to him.
+With Henry VIII’s death, Catholicism reared its head again in England and, like other Protestants who feared reprisals for their beliefs, Drake’s family left their successful farm to reside in the hulk of a ship in near poverty.
+This move brought Drake into close proximity with seamen and ships, which opened a new world to him.
 As a teenager, he fostered with the Hawkins family, who owned several ships.
-Drake worked his way through the ranks from ordinary seaman to captain of his own ship, and in the process made a name for himself as an accomplished mariner, trader, and soldier.
+Drake worked his way through the ranks from ordinary seaman to captain of his own ship, and, in the process, made a name for himself as an accomplished mariner, trader, and soldier.

 Although brief in pages, this succinct biography of Sir Francis Drake is a marvelous introduction to both the man and the myth.
-Wade Dudley’s knack for examining the totality of time and place within its historical setting provides the reader with a focused understanding of the events that influenced Drake’s life and beliefs.
-A consummate storyteller, the author holds the reader’s interest while teaching him to look at history with a fresh eye and urging him to explore the subject in more detail.
+Dudley’s knack for examining the totality of time and place within its historical setting provides the reader with a focused understanding of the events that influenced Drake’s life and beliefs.
+A consummate storyteller, the author holds readers' interests while teaching them to look at history with fresh eyes and urging them to explore the subject in more detail.

 Review Copyright ©2003 Cindy Vallar